sagardesd/winterfell/README.md

 GET    /api/v1/:table/bill              : Get the final bill of that table

-GET    /api/v1/:table/order/settle      : Settle the order change the status to done
+POST    /api/v1/:table/order/settle     : Settle the order change the status to done

 DELETE /api/v1/:table/order/delete      : Remove an order for the table